Use case

 Agent frameworks — LangChain, LlamaIndex, CrewAI, and AutoGPT-style loops — are almost all built on the OpenAI client surface.
 So the integration is the same three changes everywhere: set the OpenAI base_url to https://api.inferall.ai/v1, use your InferAll key (prefix ifu_) as the API key, and set the model to a free OSS ID.
 No proxy, no adapter, no translation layer.

-Sign in at /keys to create a key — no card needed to start.
-Add a card at /billing only for paid providers or beyond the free trial.
+Sign in at /keys to create a key, then add a card at /billing to activate it with the $5 starter pack — that becomes your spendable balance.
 The gateway also speaks the Anthropic format at /v1/messages and exposes a native endpoint at /ai/v1/generate, but for agent frameworks the OpenAI-compatible /v1 base URL is the one you want.

 OpenAI SDK — agent loop on a free model